DENIOS Ltd

 DENSORB Oils Chemical Absorbents

-DENSORB OIL has the special feature of absorbing oils and repelling water.
-Oil is absorbed without picking up a drop of water.
-For oils, petrol, diesel, solvents, and petroleum (hydrocarbon-based liquids).
+DENSORB OIL has the unique feature of absorbing oils and repelling water.
+Oil is absorbed without picking up water for oils, petrol, diesel, solvents, and petroleum (hydrocarbon-based liquids).

 Discover Products